Leon Klinghoffer

-Leon Klinghoffer (September 24, 1916 – October 8, 1985) was an American man who was shot, killed and thrown overboard from the cruise ship Achille Lauro by members of the Palestinian Liberation Front who hijacked the ship in 1985.
+Leon Klinghoffer (September 24, 1916 – October 8, 1985) was an American store owner and appliance creator who was shot, killed and thrown overboard from the cruise ship Achille Lauro by members of the Palestinian Liberation Front who hijacked the ship in 1985.

 Personal life

 Klinghoffer grew up on Suffolk Street on the Lower East Side of Manhattan in New York City.
 Among his close friends was Jack Kirby, who grew up in the same neighborhood and who became well known for his work involving comic books.

 Klinghoffer married Marilyn (born Windwehr), the daughter of a haberdasher, in September 1949.
 The couple had two daughters.
 Klinghoffer suffered two strokes later in his life that caused him to use a wheelchair.

 Career

 While he was growing up, Klinghoffer worked in his family's hardware store, Klinghoffer Supply Company.
 In 1942, he joined the Army Air Force and was trained as a navigator.
 He flew missions in Consolidated B-24 Liberator bombers with the 93rd Bombardment Group in the European theatre of World War II.

 After his honorable discharge from the Army in January 1944, Klinghoffer and his brother Albert took over the store and began to invent appliances.
 A few years later, the two brothers founded the Roto-Broil Corporation of America.
 Their feature item was the Roto-Broil Rotisserie Oven or Roto-Broil 400, a common kitchen appliance during the 1950s.